ibenian/Portfolio-Samples/README.md

 EQL supports much of the T-SQL and PL-SQL languages.
 Many ORM frameworks aim to completely isolate database access by abstracting a common subset of the query languages, while EQL starts with the database and provides a bridge to OO world with a much richer query language.

+###SimpleObjectCollaborationFramework
+A library that simplifies complex interactions between objects by providing a new mechanism of instance discovery and lifetime management.
+The collaboration context will just be accessible along the code execution path until using() block is exited.
+All objects that are in the calling method as well as all nested methods will be able to access this shared collaboration context.